djalbat/the-occam-user-manual/understanding-grammars.md

 4. An operator is an addition, subtraction, division or multiplication character.
 5. A number is a series of one or more decimal digits.

-Such natural language specifications are both cumbersome and ambiguous.
+Such natural language specifications are both cumbersome and ambiguous, however.
-All BNF does is make this all precise:
+All BNF does is make all of this precise:

 ```
 expression :: "(" expression ")"